-We Need to Tell People Their Houses Are Going to Burn
+People Deserve to Know Their Houses Are Going to Burn

 These policies send an unrealistic message to homeowners about how much risk they are taking on.
 The premiums look normal, so it feels normal to live there.
 Homeowners don’t hear “Your house is so likely to burn that it is uninsurable.”
 In that way, a FAIR plan is “a form of lying to the public,” according to Abrahm Lustgarten, an investigative journalist at ProPublica who is currently writing a book on climate migration in the United States.

-Hazda and Gallagher recommend that insurers be allowed to set rates that reflect the real risk, based on climate models.
+Hazra and Gallagher recommend that insurers be allowed to set rates that reflect the real risk, based on climate models.
 But they know that the rich, who can afford the premiums or absorb the losses, will simply shrug and build anyway, while the poor will be squeezed at a time when housing in less risky parts of the American West—like coastal cities—is almost comically unaffordable.

 People who live in the “wildland urban interface,” or WUI, are a socioeconomic mix.
 Second homes and mansions with lovely views are built next to tracts of housing aimed at people who can’t afford the city center and are forced to “drive until they qualify.”
 The result is the “intermingling of two different crises,” Hazda says—“the wildfire crisis and the housing crisis in L.A.”